Is there a more charming proposal than a Downtown Charleston proposal? I think not!

 Why wait for the holiday season to book a family session?
 It’s always a good time to head outdoors to capture sweet family memories here in Charleston.
 Send me an email to receive details on 2018 sessions!

-I first photographed Mackenzie as a newborn last November, and I was so happy to see her again as a smiley, fun one-year-old.
+I first photographed Mackenzie as a newborn last November, and I was so happy to see her again for our fun cake smash and park session.
 I traveled from Charleston up to NJ this Fall and saw several clients, but this session is probably my favorite!
-We started with a pretty purple cake smash session, then headed out to a park for family photos.
+We started with a pretty purple cake smash session, then headed out to Liberty State Park for family photos.
 The light was gorgeous, baby was in a great mood, and Mom&Dad were all in!

 Mackenzie loved her cake, although it may have been mostly frosting 🙂